A.C. Leonard: Saskatchewan Roughriders (II)

 On February 14, 2019, Leonard signed with the Saskatchewan Roughriders.
 Leonard was placed on the six-game injured list on August 8, 2019, with an unspecified injury during practice.
 Leonard played three seasons for the Riders appearing in 41 regular season games and contributing with 118 defensive tackles, 23 sacks, five forced fumbles and one interception.
 He was released by the Riders on January 31, 2023; one day before he was due to receive a $40,000 roster bonus on February 1.

 Edmonton Elks

-On the same day he was released by the Roughriders Leonard signed a contract with the Edmonton Elks of the Canadian Football League (CFL).
-The move reunites him with head coach and general manager Chris Jones who successfully converted him to a defensive lineman in 2016.
+On the same day he was released by the Roughriders, Leonard signed a contract with the Edmonton Elks of the Canadian Football League (CFL).
+The move reunited him with head coach and general manager Chris Jones who successfully converted him to a defensive lineman in 2016.
+He played in all 18 regular season games where he recorded 45 defensive tackles, 12 sacks, and two forced fumbles.
+He became a free agent upon the expiry of his contract on February 13, 2024.

 Domestic battery arrest

 On February 15, 2012, Leonard was arrested and charged with misdemeanor domestic battery after an alleged altercation with a woman he had been dating for 17 months.
 The woman told police that she had been shoved and dragged from an apartment by her hair.
 As a result of the arrest, Leonard was suspended from the Florida Gators.
 He pleaded no contest to the charge in April, and received a six-month probation.
 Although Leonard's suspension was lifted in late March, Gators head coach Will Muschamp stated that he would serve a suspension during the 2012 season.
 Leonard and Muschamp later decided it would be best if the player transferred.
 Leonard transferred to Tennessee State prior to the start of the football season that year.